 Let’s take a closer look at each aspect.

 Architecture.
-It’s crucial not to choose a simpler architecture at the early stage of the project.
+It’s crucial not to choose a simpler architecture at the early stages of SaaS application development.
 To build an efficient and flexible CRM system, you should make sure its architecture is flexible.
 Making changes at the architectural level after releasing the first version of your product will be both painful and expensive.

 A stable, high-performance architecture enabling scalability in terms of both user capacity and features can become a solid core of your solution and a key to further product success.